ioccc-src/winner/2005/toledo/README.md

 ./toledo a b
 ```

-And each succesive argument will analyze one ply more.
+And each successive argument will analyze one ply more.
 There is no ply limit,
 but beyond 7 ply is very slow, try it at your own risk and computing time.

 ### Entering movements